eripheebs/crowley/README.md

 Worker pool.
 Pseudo code planning.

 1. Have a queue.
-Urls get added to the queue. pass queue to worker pool to be initialised (https://github.com/OptimalBits/bull) add, process...
+Urls get added to the queue. pass queue to worker pool to be initialised. add, process...

    const factory = {